conal/denotational-hardware/Examples/Add/Fin.lagda.md

 When we add two digits (whether in base ten or base two), the result can be too large to denote with a single digit.
 For this reason, digit addition produces not only a digit but an overflow---or "carry-out"---value as well.
-No matter what the base, the carry-out is either zero or one, which is to say it is a `𝔽 2`, or a "bit", not a digit.
+No matter what the base, the carry-out is either zero or one, which is to say it is an `𝔽 2`, or a "bit", not a digit.
 (Digits and bits coincide only in base two.)

 When we move *leftward* from digit to digit (since we write the least significant digit on the right and most significant on the left), we "carry out" the carry-out bit into the next digit addition, where it becomes the "carry-in" bit of the next (more significant) digit addition.